 To improve your writing, you have to write

 There are no shortcuts.
 To be a good writer you have to put in the hours, get the words down on paper or typed up on screen.
 The more you write, the better you get at it and the easier it becomes.
-I guess I always knew this, but until recently I hadn’t managed to put it into practice.

 Now that I am writing more, both for work and in my free time, I am noticing the change.
 Nothing radical, but ideas flow faster, I take less time to finish a piece and I’m definitely less perfectionistic and scared to put my words out there.

 That said, it’s not always easy to know what to write about.
 The good news is any sort of writing helps.
 Get the sentences flowing and you’ll soon break through writer’s block and start turning ideas into something worth reading.
+Shall we try?

 10 things to write about when you are lacking inspiration